-Creating A Meal Plan Customized For You
+How To Get Stronger Step 2: Create A Meal Plan Customized For You

 Eat More Of The Right Things

 You can’t just eat more and expect to get stronger.
 You have to eat the right things to get stronger.
-Nutrition is key, and it's important that you eat, and plan according to what your specific goals are.
+Nutrition is key, and it's important that you eat and plan according to what your specific goals are.
 So what should you eat to get stronger?

 Adding quality carbohydrates to your diet is extremely important to replenish glycogen levels and provide your body with the fuel you need to perform heavy lifts and build strength.